dylan-chong/engr201-assignments/Case Study.md

 finding administrator account in an infected computer's memory - if the administrator account has access to the entire network, the entire network can be easily infected at once.
-If a compromised administrator account does not have full access to everything in the network, NotPetya will have only have limited access [13].
+If a compromised administrator account does not have full access to everything on the network, NotPetya will have only have limited access [13].

 This method may only slow NotPetya down, potentially providing IT managers time